 Some serious, sight-threatening eye diseases have little to no symptoms in the early stages, and the only way to know you have them is by getting an eye exam.

-Glaucoma is a progressive disease which will damage your sight and is characterized by lack of symptoms in the early stages.
+Glaucoma is a progressive disease that will damage your sight and is characterized by a lack of symptoms in the early stages.
 Many people with glaucoma don’t even realize they have it!
 Glaucoma is called “the sneak thief of sight” for this reason.

 Diabetic eye disease can also cause vision loss in diabetics, and there may be mild or no symptoms in the early stages.
-Macular degeneration is another serious eye disease without symptoms in the early stages and progresses gradually, so by the time you notice vision loss, the disease is in an advanced stage, and there currently is no cure for it.
+Macular degeneration is another serious eye disease without symptoms in the early stages and progresses gradually.
+By the time you notice vision loss, the disease is in an advanced stage, and there currently is no cure for it.

 The best way to prevent vision loss from serious eye disease is to get regular eye exams where they can be diagnosed and treated.

 4. Your Vision May Be Changing

 You may feel like your vision is fine, but vision changes over time and we can adjust to changes without being fully aware of it.
 Even small changes in your vision can affect how you feel every day while working, driving, and engaging in other daily activities.
 Being able to see your best is important!

 If you currently wear eyeglasses or contact lenses to see, then you need regular eye exams to assess your vision and to get an updated prescription.
 As mentioned, vision can change frequently, so even if you feel your vision is fine, you may be surprised to learn during an eye exam that it can be better with a change in the prescription!

 Schedule an Eye Exam at Omaha Primary EyeCare

 The doctors at Omaha Primary EyeCare have the expertise and the latest in technology to provide high-quality eye health and vision care.
 Make your health and vision a priority and schedule an eye exam today!